 Following in the footsteps of the adult MSC program, the teen adaptation is rooted in the three key components of self-compassion: self-kindness, common humanity and mindful, balanced awareness.
 These elements serve to open the hearts of teens to their own suffering so they can learn to give themselves what they truly need, recognize that they are not alone in their suffering, and encourage an open-minded acceptance of the struggle they are facing.

-In this 8-week long course, which meets weekly for 1.5 hours, teens and parents participate in activities and carefully crafted practices and meditations, which provide them with the opportunity to learn how to navigate the emotional ups and downs of life with greater ease.
+In this 8-week long course, teens and parents are invited to participate in activities and carefully crafted practices and meditations designed to provide both parents and teens with the opportunity to learn how to navigate the emotional ups and downs of life with greater ease.
 Backed by research, findings indicate increases in emotional well-being and greater resilience after taking the course.